Self-report study: Rating scales

 One of the most common rating scales is the Likert scale.
 A statement is used and the participant decides how strongly they agree or disagree with the statements.
-For example the participant decides whether Mozzarella cheese is great with the options of "strongly agree", "agree", "undecided", "disagree", and "strongly disagree".
+For example, the participant decides whether pizza is great with the options of "strongly agree", "agree", "undecided", "disagree", and "strongly disagree".
 One strength of Likert scales is that they can give an idea about how strongly a participant feels about something.
 This therefore gives more detail than a simple yes no answer.
 Another strength is that the data are quantitative, which are easy to analyse statistically.
 However, there is a tendency with Likert scales for people to respond towards the middle of the scale, perhaps to make them look less extreme.
 As with any questionnaire, participants may provide the answers that they feel they should.
 Moreover, because the data is quantitative, it does not provide in-depth replies.

 Fixed-choice questions

-Fixed-choice questions are phrased so that the respondent has to make a fixed-choice answer, usually 'yes' or 'no'.
+Fixed-choice questions are phrased so that the respondent has to make a fixed-choice answer, usually "yes" or "no".

 This type of questionnaire is easy to measure and quantify.
 It also prevents a participant from choosing an option that is not in the list.
 Respondents may not feel that their desired response is available.
 For example, a person who dislikes all alcoholic beverages may feel that it is inaccurate to choose a favorite alcoholic beverage from a list that includes beer, wine, and liquor, but does not include none of the above as an option.
 Answers to fixed-choice questions are not in-depth.

 Reliability

 Reliability refers to how consistent a measuring device is.
 A measurement is said to be reliable or consistent if the measurement can produce similar results if used again in similar circumstances.
-For example, if a speedometer gave the same readings at the same speed it would be reliable.
-If it didn't it would be pretty useless and unreliable.

-Importantly reliability of self-report measures, such as psychometric tests and questionnaires can be assessed using the split half method.
+For example, if a speedometer gave the same readings at the same speed, it would be reliable; otherwise, it would be pretty useless and unreliable.
+Importantly, reliability of self-report measures, such as psychometric tests and questionnaires can be assessed using the split half method.
 This involves splitting a test into two and having the same participant doing both halves of the test.